lutece-secteur-public/particip-site-participatorybudget/README.md

 A **proposal** is an idea submitted by a citizen during the *ideation* process.

 To get the "Submit your proposal" menu on the homepage navbar, you need to change 'IDEATION' dates so the phase become active.
+Keep in mind you have to sign in to submit a proposal.

-##### Submit a project
+### Submit a project

-A **project**-named object is a project which can be submitted to vote.
+A **"project"**-named object is a project which can be submitted to vote.
 These projects are based on one or more proposals, and built by the city municipality (and eventualy with the citizens).
-If more than one proposals drive to a project, these proposals must be grouped in a new proposal, so this proposal can be linked with the project.
+If more than one proposals drive to a project, these proposals must be grouped in a new proposal, and this proposal must be linked with the project (so one project is always linked to one proposal).

+To get the "Submitted proposals" menu on the homepage navbar, you need to change 'SUBMIT' dates so the phase become active.

+### Vote

-To get the "Submit your proposal" menu on the homepage navbar, you need to change 'IDEATION' dates so the phase become active.
+To get the "Let's go to the vote !" menu on the homepage navbar, you need to change 'VOTE' dates so the phase become active.
+Keep in mind you have to sign in to vote.

+### Winner projects

+To do

+### New about projects realization

+The entry "Current realization" of the menu does not depend on the current campaign, so it is always available.

 ## Usage

 To do

 ## Build the image

+After you clone the git repository, please **verify the proxy parameters** in the Dockerfile.

 `docker build -t site-demo-openpb .`